-Figure 23 Password Screen
+Figure 19 Password Screen

-- 1 To change the current password, enter the password in the Current Password field. - 2 Enter the new password in the New Password field, and enter it again in the Confirm New Password field. - 3 Enter the time period in Login Timeout to set a maximum period of time for which the login session is maintained during inactivity (default: 10 minutes).
-Then click Apply.
+- 1 To change the current password, enter the password in the Current Password field. - 2 Enter the new password in the New Password field, and enter it again in the Confirm New Password field. - 3 Enter the time period in Login Timeout to set a maximum period of time for which the login session is maintained during inactivity (Default: 10 minutes).

-Wizard - Change Password
+Wizard -Change Password